jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 	 end
  end
 ```
 These previous code shows a news paper application.

-On the user model has several roles and each one redirects to an specific method after go into the *index* .
+The user's controller has several roles and each one redirects to an specific *path* after go into the *users_controller#index* .
-The problem here is the way is written, because,  is to messy to read and misuse the *Ruby* power, but overall is hard to maintain.
+The problem here is the way is written, because,  is to messy to read, misuse the *Ruby* power, but overall is hard to maintain.

 > After refactor